Last Updated on November 14, 2024

 Advantages of the EU Blue Card

-The EU Blue Card is an attractive option for highly skilled non-EU nationals seeking to live and work within the European Union country of its issuance.
+The EU Blue Card is an attractive option for highly skilled non-EU nationals seeking to live and work within the EU country of its issuance.
 It grants work and residence authorization, enhancing mobility and cross-border exploration within the EU.
 The Blue Card is available in all EU member states except Denmark and Ireland, aiming to simplify the integration of skilled professionals into various EU labor markets for both employers and employees.

 Benefits for Employees